syahriikram/learn_nextjs_starter_project/README.md

 - `NextAuth` used as authentication component, and it significantly simplies
 - `Next.js Middleware` is called before a request is completed, and it receives an object with auth and request properties.
 - Metadata is useful for SEO and NextJS has a Metadata API.

-- There are quizzes during the walkthrough to test your understanding which was extremely helpful.
+- There are quizzes during the walkthrough to test your understanding which was extremely helpful!

 ## What's next after this repository?
-- To utilise the knowledge to dish out some fancy frontends in my side projects.
+- To utilise the knowledge to to create more modernised frontends in my projects.
-- https://web.dev/learn/accessibility/ for learning Accessibility in web developments
+- https://web.dev/learn/accessibility/ for learning Accessibility in web development.

 ### Technology Stack
 ```NextJS, TypeScript, Tailwind, Vercel, Postgres```